 Recv-6.5: The following steps are in addition to the generic Update procedures defined in clause 7.3.3.7:

+The request shall be rejected with a "BAD_REQUEST" Response Status Code if the UPDATE Request would result in neither regularResourcesAsTarget nor subscriptionResourcesAsTarget attributes being present in the <crossResourceSubscription>.

-a) If regularResourcesAsTarget is updated, the Hosting CSE shall perform the following tasks:
+b) If regularResourcesAsTarget is updated, the Hosting CSE shall perform the following tasks:

 i) If a target resource has been removed in the new regularResourcesAsTarget attribute value delete the associated <subscription> child resource using the procedure in clause 7.4.8.2.4.

 ii) If the updated regularResourcesAsTarget attribute value contains new target resources, the Hosting CSE shall send a Create <subscription> request message to each new target resource as described in clause 7.4.58.2.1.

+iii) If any <subscription> for a new target resource cannot be successfully created, the Hosting CSE shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator.

+iv) If eventNotificationCriteriaSet is not updated, the existing eventNotificationCriteriaSet attribute shall contain either one eventNotificationCriteria or the same number as the number of regular target resources contained in the updated regularResourcesAsTarget attribute.
+Otherwise, the request shall be rejected with “BAD REQUEST”.

 b) If subscriptionResourcesAsTarget is updated, the Hosting CSE shall perform the following tasks:

-iii) If a <subscription> resource has been removed in the new subscriptionResourcesAsTarget attribute value the Hosting CSE shall update the <subscription> resource using the procedure in clause 7.4.8.2.4 to remove this <crossResourceSubscription> from the <subscription> resource's associatedCrossResourceSub attribute.
+i) If a <subscription> resource has been removed in the new subscriptionResourcesAsTarget attribute value the Hosting CSE shall update the <subscription> resource using the procedure in clause 7.4.8.2.4 to remove this <crossResourceSubscription> from the <subscription> resource's associatedCrossResourceSub and notificationURI attributes.

-iv) If the updated subscriptionResourcesAsTarget attribute value contains new a <subscription>resource, the Hosting CSE shall add the resource identifier of this <crossResourceSubscription> resource to the associatedCrossResourceSub attribute of each <subscription> resource indicated in subscriptionResourcesAsTarget as described in clause 7.4.58.2.1.
+ii) If the updated subscriptionResourcesAsTarget attribute value contains new a <subscription>resource, the Hosting CSE shall add the resource identifier of this <crossResourceSubscription> resource to the associatedCrossResourceSub and notificationURI attributes of each <subscription> resource indicated in subscriptionResourcesAsTarget as described in clause 7.4.58.2.1.

+iii) If any <subscription> for a new target resource cannot be successfully updated, the Hosting CSE shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator.

-If eventNotificationCriteriaSet is updated, the Hosting CSE shall update the eventNotificationCriteria of each previously created <subscription> child resource of the targets listed in the regularResourcesAsTarget attribute to reflect the received eventNotificationCriteria content using the procedures in clause 7.4.8.2.3.
+If eventNotificationCriteriaSet is updated, it shall contain either one eventNotificationCriteria or the same number as the regular target resources contained in the existing or updated regularResourcesAsTarget attribute.
+Otherwise, the UPDATE request shall be rejected with “BAD_REQUEST” Response Status Code.
+If eventNotificationCriteriaSet attribute contains the correct number of elements, the Hosting CSE shall update the eventNotificationCriteria of each previously created <subscription> child resource of the targets listed in the regularResourcesAsTarget attribute to reflect the received eventNotificationCriteria content using the procedures in clause 7.4.8.2.3.

-If timeWindowSize or timeWindowType is updated in the resource representation the receiver shall restart the timer as described in clause 7.4.58.2.1.
+If any of regularResourcesAsTarget, subscriptionResourcesAsTarget, eventNotificationCriteriaSet, timeWindowSize or timeWindowType attributes is updated, the receiver shall restart the time window as described in clause 7.4.58.2.1.

-If any of the above Update procedures are unsuccessful the receiver shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator; the receiver shall also restore all resources to the states they were in prior to this request.
+If any of the above Update procedures are unsuccessful the receiver shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator if no other Response Status Code has been set; the receiver shall also restore all modified and deleted resources to the states they were in prior to this request as well as delete the created resources before sending the unsuccessful response.

 If the notificationStatsEnable attribute in the resource is true and the notificationStatsEnable attribute in the request is false, the Hosting CSE shall stop collecting notification statistics for the <crossResourceSubscription> resource.
 The Hosting CSE shall maintain the current value of the notificationStatsInfo attribute.